Triple-T/gradle-play-publisher/README.md

 When you publish to the beta channel, the `beta.txt` release notes will be uploaded.
 For any other channel, `default.txt` will be uploaded.

+If no release notes are found, GPP will try to copy release notes from the previous release.

 > Note: the Play Store limits your release notes to a maximum of 500 characters.

 #### Uploading developer facing release names